Bird is a Verb

 Field Trips

-Small group birding outings are led year-round by experienced guides to destinations throughout the state.
+Small group birding day trips are led year-round by experienced guides to destinations throughout the state.
 Beginners are encouraged to join any field trip.
-Pre-registration required.
+Demand for field trips is high and attendees for some trips are selected via lottery.
+All trips have a $15 per person attendance fee (waivers available).

 Find a Birding Site

-Peruse birding sites throughout Washington State on Seattle Audubon’s oneline guide to the birds of Washington State, BirdWeb.
+Peruse birding sites throughout Washington State on Birds Connect Seattle’s online guide to the birds of Washington State, BirdWeb.

 Community Science